rombachuk/cloudant-performancecollector/documentation/Installation.md

 * configure haproxy token setup in `cloudant-performancecollector/perfagent_collect.conf`
 * configure cluster access for metricsdb based stats in `cloudant-performancecollector/perfagent_connection.info`
+* configure exclusions for data collection
+* configure exclusions and thresholds for event-detection
 * run the deploy/clean_install.sh script
+* the installer will optionally build a new schema in postgres : do this only on the first load-balancer install : backup any old data you need
+* configure crontab to run periodic metric collection jobs

 Do the installation as `root`